-So, how can aircraft manufacturers know that each step in the process is complete to a satisfactory degree, when there previously has been only outdated, ineffective or objective methods?
+So, how can aircraft manufacturers know that each step in the process is complete to a satisfactory degree when there previously have been only outdated, ineffective, or objective methods?

-The effects of this crucial question can be summed up in saying, when the desired result is not produced, every surface preparation step must be reexamined.
+The effects of this crucial question can be summed up by saying when the desired result is not produced, every surface preparation step must be re-examined.

 The Material & Process

 An engineer from an aircraft manufacturer specializing in major defense applications was teaching mechanics how to use the Surface Analyst to verify clean composite surfaces during their assembly process.

 Their surface preparation process included three steps:

 • solvent wipe